Nigerian president leaves protest shootings out of speech

 The government has agreed to disband the unit, but the protesters broadened their demands to include more widespread reforms to end human rights abuses and pervasive government corruption.

-Nigeria has massive oil wealth and one of Africa’s largest economies, but many of its more than 200 million people live in deep poverty and without basic services because of rampant graft, according to rights groups.
+Nigeria has massive oil wealth and one of Africa’s largest economies, but many of the country’s more than 200 million people live with high poverty levels and without basic services because of rampant graft, according to rights groups.

 But on Tuesday night security forces fired without warning into crowds of thousands of protesters singing Nigeria’s national anthem, killing 12, Amnesty said.
 The shootings drew international outrage and new attention from around the globe to the protests.